eliotstock/host/README.md

 Push any changes to the script up for next time.

+### Gnome config

 Then use the GUI tool to make more tweaks.
 Run it with dconf running in another terminal tab to see which gsettings keys are being modified, then add those above for next time.

 * `dconf watch /`
 * `gnome-tweaks`

+### Printer/scanner

 Go to Settings > Printers and expect the HP Laserjet MFP M125nw to be there, without having to add it, even over WiFi.
 Print a test page.
 May no longer be required for 20.04.

-Get a udev rules file for Open OCD, maybe the one from their Sourceforge repo [here](https://sourceforge.net/p/openocd/code/ci/master/tree/contrib/60-openocd.rules), and put it in `/etc/udev/rules.d`. `chmod` it to 644.
-Make sure your user is in the `plugdev` (and maybe `dailout`) groups.
-Reboot.

 Set up scanner manually with: